wpcrest2.gif (10772 bytes)

 A. Schedule of Meetings

-1. The Annual Organization Meeting for the election of the Board of Governors and other business prescribed in the By-Laws, will be held annually during the month of March.
+1. The Annual Organization Meeting for the election of the Board of Governors and other business prescribed in the By-Laws, will be held annually by the end of June.

 2. Special meetings of the Society may be called by the President or upon the written request of 25% of the Regular Members.
 At least thirty (30) days notice thereof shall be given.